-Myanmar army clashes with rebels in region where journalists held
+Myanmar army files charges against journalists for contacting rebel group

-YANGON Myanmar's military has engaged in deadly clashes with ethnic minority rebels in the northeast in the past week, state media reported on Wednesday, as concern grows for three reporters detained by the military in the region.
+YANGON (Reuters) - Myanmar's military opened legal proceedings on Wednesday against three journalists accused of aiding ethnic minority rebels, police said, compounding concern about the erosion or press freedom as the country transitions towards civilian rule.

+The three, Aye Nai and Pyae Phone Naing of Democratic Voice of Burma (DVB) and Lawi Weng, a senior reporter with the Irrawaddy magazine, were taken into military custody in Shan State in northeast Myanmar on Monday.

-The journalists were taken into military custody in northern Shan State on Monday after covering a drug-burning event organized by the rebel Ta'ang National Liberation Army (TNLA), which demands more autonomy for the Ta'ang ethnic group.
+They had covered the burning of some drugs by the rebel Ta'ang National Liberation Army (TNLA), which demands more autonomy for the Ta'ang ethnic group and has been engaged in clashes with government troops over the past week.

-The journalists' detention comes amid rising concern that press freedoms are being eroded in Myanmar despite a transition from full military rule, and underlines the challenge de facto leader Aung San Suu Kyi faces in achieving peace.
+Deputy police inspector Kyaw Min said the three reporters, along with three other men detained at the same time, had been brought to police in Hsipaw town, where they would be imprisoned.

+“Today, in the afternoon, the military opened the case under Article 17(1) of the Unlawful Association Act," said Kyaw Min.

 Clashes between government troops and loosely allied rebel groups close to Myanmar's border with China have set back peace talks prioritized by Suu Kyi when she took power last year.